fyysikkokilta/fk-infonaytto/README.md

 That's it, there's no pöhinä stuff like React or anything.
 All dependencies are included in the repo in `lib/`.

 ## Raspberry Pi configuration
-Install dependencies: `sudo apt install xdotool`
+Install dependencies: `sudo apt install xdotool tmux`

 To make Firefox open automatically on startup, do the following:
 1. Set up Raspbian to automatically log in to the user you want.
 This can be done with `sudo raspi-config` and select "auto-login GUI" from the Boot options.
 Then, find all instances of the username of the one who ran `raspi-config` in the files `/etc/lightdm/lightdm.conf` and `/etc/systemd/system/getty@tty1.service.d/autologin.conf`, and replace them with the user name you want.